aroemers/mount-lite/README.md

 > * Only use defstate when either the state needs some stop logic before it can be reloaded,
 >   or whenever the state depends on another defstate.
 In other cases, just use a def.

 To start all global states, just use `start`.
 A sequence of started state vars is returned.
-The order in which the states are started is determined by their load order by the Clojure compiler.
+The order in which the states are started is determined by their load order by the Clojure compiler (except when [parallelism](#parallelism) is used).
 Using `stop` stops all the states in reverse order.

 ```clj
 (mount/start)